Skip to main content

 Business Capability Workspace

-The Business Capability workspace is a flexible model with just one Component type:
+The Business Capability workspace is a flexible model with a few component types but we will be focusing on:

 This enables you to create nested capability models as deep as you see fit without the need to argue the nuanced differences between defining a level 3 and level 4 capability.